denoland/rusty_v8/README.md

 `RUSTY_V8_MIRROR_STRICT=1` stops the candidate list after the mirror entries, so the build never falls back to the upstream releases.
 Use this for hermetic CI that must never reach the network.
+It only takes effect when `RUSTY_V8_MIRROR` is also set — with no mirror configured there is nothing to be strict about, and it is ignored so the build can still reach upstream.

 ### File-based mirrors